octref/veturpack/README.md

 ## Things to Try

-Try all features below in `Test.vue`.
+Try all features below in `src/Test.vue`.
 You can read more about these features in Vetur's documentation: https://vuejs.github.io/vetur/.

 - Do an emmet expansion on the html template.
 For example, type `div` and then tab.
 - Complete on `<router|`.
 Because of the [`vue-router`](https://router.vuejs.org/) dependency, you should see [`router-link`](https://router.vuejs.org/api/#router-link).
 Read more about this feature in [Framework Support](https://vuejs.github.io/vetur/framework.html).